-Northwest Straits Foundation, Jefferson County Marine Resources Committee (MRC) and Washington State Parks partnered to restore nearshore habitat and improve beach access at Fort Townsend State Park.
-The beach is along the base of a feeder bluff on the southwest shore of Port Townsend Bay.
+In 2015-2016, the Northwest Straits Foundation, Jefferson County Marine Resources Committee (MRC) and Washington State Parks partnered to restore nearshore habitat and improve beach access at Fort Townsend State Park along the base of a feeder bluff on the southwest shore of Port Townsend Bay.
 The project restored natural feeder bluff processes and beach habitat for shorebirds, forage fish and other marine animals.
-The project was completed in October 2016 with the installation of two beautiful interpretive signs designed by artist Larry Eifert.
+It was completed in October 2016 with the installation of two beautiful interpretive signs designed by artist Larry Eifert.

-This project restores natural erosion and sediment transport along and across the shoreline, improving habitat for juvenile salmon, forage fish spawning, marine and shore birds while improving public access to the beach.
+The project restored natural sediment transport along and across the shoreline, improving habitat for juvenile salmon, forage fish spawning, marine and shore birds while improving public access to the beach.
 Jefferson MRC has monitoring the site for presence of forage fish spawning every winter since restoration, confirming that Pacific sand lance and surf smelt, two important species of forage fish, use this beach as spawning habitat.
 WDFW has been collecting data to document other restoration benefits at this site and others in the region, with a summary report published in spring 2019.
 The Jefferson MRC continues to work with the Point No Point Treaty Council on post-construction forage fish spawner surveys for 5 years following restoration.

+Why this project?
 Fort Townsend was originally established as a military installation in the 1850s.
 The trail to the beach, dock and landing can be seen in old photos from 1885.
-Times have changed and our understanding of unintended consequences has grown tremendously.
-We now know that bulkheads and landings often bury the beach in the tidal range used for forage fish spawning; disrupt sand movement along the shoreline; and disconnect natural interactions between native vegetation and beach.
+We now know that bulkheads and landings often bury the beach in the tidal range used by forage fish for spawning; disrupt movement of sand along the shoreline ("shoreline drift"); and disconnect natural interactions between native vegetation and beach.